BY STEVE RANGER, EDITOR IN CHIEF

 And that means it’s not just what happens in the lab that’s going to matter.
 These mega-trends will put even greater emphasis on the need for sustainable and circular business models built around shifting customers to greener products.
 These are business models that need to be developed now, so that they can play out over the next 20 or 30 years.

-I can think of few other industries where the impact of investments and business decisions made today will play out so publically and for so long.
+I can think of few other industries where the impact of investments and business decisions made today will play out so publicly and for so long.
 With the challenges of net zero and sustainability still to tackle, there remains plenty of work to be done.

 One of the skills that the assembled industry execs said was in most demand was the ability to zoom in to a subject, but also to zoom right back out to provide the big picture and explain the bigger context, either to customers or colleagues.
 It’s a skill that is going to be useful in any line of business, but it’s perhaps particularly relevant in an industry going through huge change and with so much potential for positive impact across the world.